dconn20/Project2020/README.md

 Observations:

 Histograms illustrate the shape of the distribution of each feature per species and provide a more accurate depiction by showing a visual breakdown of where the data lies.
 By looking at the overall distribution of the data it is easy to see petal length and petal width do not have a normal distribution.
 This is because the Iris Setosa petal length and width are situated on the far left of the graph making it easy to separate Setosa from the other two species.
-By using sepal length and sepal width we can not separate one species from another as the distribution is over lapping.
+Looking at sepal length and sepal width we can not separate one species from another as the distribution is over lapping.

 # Scatterplots